 Favorite Cities: Washington, DC

 Washington DC is next on our list.
 DC is a beautiful city replete with monuments, museums, an excellent zoo, and of course our seat of government.
-One of my favorite things about Washington is that many of the attractions (more museums than you can count and the zoo!) are completely free.
+One of my favorite things about Washington is that many of the attractions (more museums than you can count, public memorials and government buildings, and the zoo!) are completely free.
 You could spend days exploring the city without paying a single entrance fee.
 I dare you to name another city where this is the case.
 Also, if you lean toward the political, you can plan a visit to Congress or even the White House.
 Also not to be missed are the amazing Arlington Cemetery and the (sadly expensive) Spy Museum.
 If your thoughts take a turn toward poker, Maryland Live! is only 45 minutes away and the new MGM National Harbor is just a few minutes drive from the heart of DC.

 New Orleans, LA